-Your beautifully designed Email Broadcasts may look bad in Microsoft Outlook because of the version of Outlook your recipient is viewing your Email Broadcast with.
-Learn tips and tricks for creating Email Broadcasts to fix common display issues in Outlook.
+Your beautifully designed Email Broadcasts may look different than intended in Microsoft Outlook due to the version of Outlook your recipient is using.
+Learn to troubleshoot your Email Broadcast to fix common display issues in Outlook.

 In this article: